By: Lindsay Brim November 11, 2015

 Horses are very quick to change from “at attention” to “at ease”.
 Humans on the other hand, get upset about something and it can take them an hour or even a day, week, or month to get over it and become “at ease”.
 If the horse in the wild sees something as a threat they react to the threat then quickly go back to grazing.
 Horses often re-circle when they see something they do not understand right away.
 I have seen it time and time again.
 A barking dog on the other side of a fence approaches a horse.
 The horse runs initially from the threat (reacting quickly), then stops, turns and slowly approaches the dog to get a better look (re-circle) and then goes back to eating grass (at-ease).
 We can use this as a metaphor for our Veterans.
 Horses can teach Veterans to acknowledge that a threat existed but then get back to their lives.

-If you are a veteran, active military, or from a military family and are living in Central Florida please consider attending our upcoming Veteran Anger Management seminar.
-We also schedule individual and group sessions to address PTSD, reintegration, self-control, and more.
+If you are a veteran, active military, or from a military family and are living in Central Florida please consider us if you are seeking mental health counseling.
 We look forward to meeting you and welcoming you to our herd.